Application Integration on Azure | Required Steps, Roles, Services

 - Define business metrics to measure integration success (e.g., improved order processing/delivery time, reduced transaction errors, optimized spending on storage, compute and app maintenance).

 Step 2.
 Design the integrated system

 Duration: ~1-3 weeks

 - In accordance with the designed architecture, decide on the optimal stack of Azure services to use (for orchestration, data storage, etc.).

 - (if required) Plan code adjustments in the applications under integration.
 Note: app modernization may take from 2-3 weeks to 2-3 months.

 - Implement the required changes/adjustments to the applications under integration.

-Further steps differ depending on the chosen application integration architecture and tech stack.
+Further steps differ depending on the application integration architecture and tech stack that we choose.